Gold cyanidation: Effects on the environment

 Despite being used in 90% of gold production: gold cyanidation is controversial due to the toxic nature of cyanide.
-Although aqueous solutions of cyanide degrade rapidly in sunlight, the less toxic products, such as cyanates and thiocyanates, may persist for some years.
-The famous disasters have killed few people — humans can be warned not to drink or go near polluted water, but cyanide spills can have a devastating effect on rivers, sometimes killing everything for several miles downstream.
-The cyanide is soon washed out of river systems and, as long as organisms can migrate from unpolluted areas upstream, affected areas can soon be repopulated.
-According to Romanian authorities, in the Someș river below Baia Mare, the plankton returned to 60% of normal within 16 days of the spill; the numbers were not confirmed by Hungary or Yugoslavia.
+Although aqueous solutions of cyanide degrade rapidly in sunlight, the less-toxic products, such as cyanates and thiocyanates, may persist for some years.
+Many such infamous disasters have killed few people — humans can be warned not to drink or go near polluted water, but cyanide spills can have a devastating effect on rivers, sometimes killing everything for several miles downstream.
+The cyanide could be washed out of river systems and, as long as organisms can migrate from unpolluted areas upstream, affected areas can soon be repopulated.
+Longer term impact and accumulation of cyanide in riparian or limnological benthos and environmental fate is less clear.
+According to Romanian authorities, in the Someș river below Baia Mare, the planktons returned to 60% of normal within 16 days of the spill; the numbers were not confirmed by Hungary or Yugoslavia.